 Dice sets are the best way to get your RPG dice all in one convenient package -- d4, d6, d8, d10, d%, d12, and d20.

-And why take the time to pick out and paint a great miniature for your character but then use the same old dice?
-Why not pick out a set of interesting RPG dice that match your character as well?
+And why take the time to find and paint a great miniature for your character but then use the same old dice?
+Pick out a cool dice set that matches your character as well!
 Firey-red dice for a fire wizard, steel grey dice for a fighter, shimmering gold dice for a cleric... the possibilities are nearly endless.

-Whether you play Pathfinder, Dungeons and Dragons, Deadlands, DCC, L5R, Shadowrun, Savage Worlds, GURPS, or one of the many other games available, we have the high-quality RPG dice that will take your role-playing experience to the next level.
+Whether you play Dungeons and Dragons, Pathfinder, Call of Cthulhu, Savage Worlds, Castles and Crusades, or one of the many other games available, we have the high-quality RPG dice that will take your role-playing experience to the next level.

 And if you're looking for individual polyhedral RPG dice, we've got those too.